Guards Mechanized Brigade (Croatia): Composition

 During September 1992, the formation of the 6th Guards Brigade of the Croatian Armed Forces was being prepared.
 It was formally established on 1 November 1992 by order of the Minister of Defence of the Republic of Croatia and later renamed the 9th Guards Brigade "Wolves".
 The basis of the unit was the 118th and 133rd Brigades of the Croatian Army, and its members, under the motto "First among equals", are today part of the 1st Motorized Battalion "Wolves" of the Guards Mechanized Brigade.
 They are celebrating the anniversary of the 9th Guards Brigade "Wolves" and the Battalion Day on November 1.
-The headquarters of the motorized battalion "Wolves" is in the barracks "Eugen Kvaternik" in Gospić.
+The headquarters of the Wheeled Motorized Infantry Battalion "Wolves" is in the barracks "Eugen Kvaternik" in Gospić.